 Brickworks' Nomination Committee was established in November 2013.
 The Honourable Robert Webster is the Chair.
 At the date of this report all non-executive directors were members of this committee with members excluded from the meeting while their nomination is being considered.
+With the appointment of Malcolm Bundey as a director from 1 October 2019 (following the retirement of David Gilham in November 2018), the majority of the Nomination Committee are independent.
 It has its own charter outlining the committee's function, composition, authority, responsibilities and reporting.
 A copy of the charter is available on the Company's website.
-All members are excluded from the meeting while their nomination for re-election is being considered.